 In the last year I have seen some ridiculous claims about weight loss.
 Many of them claim that people lose incredible amounts of weight in very short periods of time.
 And there are some times in Ketogenic dieting where you can lose a lot of weight.
 Particularly in the beginning when hormones are shifting due to significant drop in Insulin levels.
 Much of this loss is water weight.

-But I’m going to risk repeating myself and made a statement that should not be in the least bit controversial.
-For some reason it is controversial.
+I’m going to risk repeating myself and made a statement that should not be in the least bit controversial.
+But, for some reason it is controversial.

 Weight loss is only vanity.

 And you can quote me on that.
 Don’t get me wrong.
 If you lose body fat more than likely you will lose weight – all things being equal.
 But your goal should not be to be at a particular weight.
 Your goal should be to be at a particular body fat percentage.